Dannymak1993/Track-Whose-Been-A-Bad-Employee/README.md

 ## Description

-This application allows the user to generate a custom SVG logo provided they know what text they would like, along with shape and hexidecimal color codes for the text and shape color using only the integrated terminal in vs code without any GUI.
-This project allowed me to become familiar with the use of node, the inquirer prompt and response command, template literals, jest package and the fs writefile function.
-This code also required the user to write tests to pass the npm run test check for shapes so I was able to become familiar with writing passing tests.
+This application allows the user to manage their employee list.
+A list of functions include being able to add employee, delete employee, update employee role, view all employees, add role, delete role, view all roles, add department, delete department, and view all departments.
+This complex application allowed me to become familiar with the use of the inquirer prompt and response command, mysql databases, table joining, async/await functions and foreign/primary keys.

 ## Table of Contents